Mike Longabardi: Houston Rockets

 During the summer of 2001, Longabardi helped coach the NACEL Open Door College All-Star Team with Bill Van Gundy, the father of both Stan Van Gundy and Jeff Van Gundy.
 When Jeff Van Gundy was hired as the new head coach of the Houston Rockets in 2003, he hired Longabardi to join the staff.

 In his first year in Houston, he was as the assistant video coordinator and one year later he was promoted to lead video coordinator.

 Boston Celtics

 In 2007, Longabardi was hired by the Boston Celtics as an assistant coach.
 He worked under Doc Rivers and Tom Thibodeau.
 In his first season with the Celtics, the team went on to win the NBA Championship, defeating the Los Angeles Lakers 4–2.

 In 2009, Longabardi became the Celtics full-time defensive coordinator.

 Phoenix Suns

-On June 25, 2013, Mike Longabardi became an assistant coach for the Phoenix Suns under head coach Jeff Hornacek.
+On June 25, 2013, Longabardi became an assistant coach for the Phoenix Suns under head coach Jeff Hornacek.
 In Longabardi's first year, the Suns had a record of 48–34, which was a drastic improvement from the previous year (25–57).